 Writing 1

-This pie chart illustrates the influence reasons of UK students to choose their target college in 2002.
+This pie chart illustrates the reasons that UK students to choose their target college in 2002.

-The proportion of “suitable courses & degree” are the highest, at 34%.
-25% percent of students thought “reputation of the institution” is important and 18% percent thought “amenities, social activities & sports facilities” are attractive.
-Students who choose Location as the motivated reason occupied 16%.
+The proportion of “suitable courses & degree” was the highest, at 34%.
+25% percent of students thought “reputation of the institution” is important很好 and 18% percent thought “amenities, social activities & sports facilities” are attractive.
+Students who chose Location as the motivation occupied 16%. 注意时态及单复数

-Overall, most student chose college for the high quality education, and rarely consider about costs or admission criteria.
+Overall, most students chose colleges for the high quality education, and rarely consider about costs or admission criteria.很好

 Writing 2

-This pie char shows the Uk’s electricity used percentage in a particular family in the year of 2002.
+This pie chart shows the Uk’s electricity used in a particular family in the year of 2002.

-The percentage of Heating rooms and heating water are the largest, at 52.5 percent.
-17.5% electricity were used in Ovens, kettles and washing machines, and 15% were used in Lighting, TV and radio.
-The last 15% electricity were used in vacuum cleaners, food misers and electric tools.
+The percentage of electricity used for Heating rooms and heating water are the largest, at 52.5 percent.
+17.5% electricity were used in Ovens, kettles and washing machines, and 15% were used / consumed in Lighting, TV and radio.
+Another 5% of electricity were used in vacuum cleaners, food misers and electric tools.

-Overall, in a particular family, most electricity were used in making emergency.
+Overall, in a particular family, most electricity was used in heating .
 The others were used in appliances.